Water quality and responsible sewage disposal

 Communications and Awareness

 UK waterways may have their own bylaws regarding “grey” water, such as that from sinks and washing machines, and “black” water (sewage).
-Boaters should check these before boating on any river, with the local navigation authority, as there is variation in legislation across areas of the UK and navigation authorities.
-In the absence of consistent legal requirements, we have worked with RYA and others on initiatives such as the Green Blue ‘Green Guide to Inland Boating’ (access the website at this link The Green Guide to Inland Boating - The Green Blue) and Love Where You Sail (access the website at this link Love Where You Sail - The Green Blue), to promote good environmental management and appropriate disposal of sewage waste.
+Boaters should check these before boating on any river as there is variation in legislation across areas of the UK and navigation authorities.
+In the absence of consistent legal requirements, we have worked with RYA and others on initiatives such as the Green Blue ‘Green Guide to Inland Boating’ and Love Where You Sail, to promote good environmental management and appropriate disposal of sewage waste.
 Education and awareness is central to encouraging responsible sewage disposal by boaters.
 We have regular contact with stakeholders such as local boating groups, user associations and marinas to reinforce this messaging.
 We can also raise awareness to registered customers through their annual renewals and other communications.

 Enforcement and Legal Position